Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Discussion

 Fluid-driven aseismic slip might also help explain slow slip events that occur in subduction zones \cite{obara2004episodic,schwartz2007slow,wallace2010diverse,kato2012propagation,saffer2015frictional} and at the base of the seismogenic zone in the Parkfield section of the San Andreas fault \cite{rousset2019slow}.
-These tectonic settings are associated with high pore pressures, likely arising from metamorphic reactions like serpentinite dehydration that liberate fluids at near-lithostatic pressures.
+These tectonic settings are associated with high pore pressures, arising in part from metamorphic reactions like serpentinite dehydration that liberate fluids at near-lithostatic pressures.
 In these various settings, slow slip can migrate both along-strike and up- and down-dip.
-The fluid-driven aseismic slip phenomenon that we identified could equally well occur in the horizontal direction, if there exist lateral variations in fluid production rate, fault locking depth, or simply nonlinear dynamics that give rise to spatial variations in pore pressure and associated horizontal pressure gradients.
+The fluid-driven aseismic slip phenomenon that we identified could equally well occur in the horizontal direction, if there exist lateral variations in frictional properties, fluid production rate, slip velocity, or simply nonlinear dynamics that give rise to spatial variations in pore pressure and associated horizontal pressure gradients.
+However, the migration rates in our simulations are much slower than observed slow slip propagation rates, and additional simulations exploring higher fluid fluxes $q_0$, lower effective stresses, and other parameter variations are required to test the viability of this hypothesized explanation for slow slip events.
+That said, our model with $T = 0.317$~yr (Fig. \ref{fig:smallT}) does produce quasi-periodic slip events with duration of about 1~yr, repeating every few years, and with slip of a few cm.
+This is similar to so-called long-term slow slip events that have been observed at the base of the seismogenic zone in Japan, New Zealand, and elsewhere\cite{hirose1999slow,ozawa2002detection,wallace2012simultaneous,kobayashi2014long}.
+The short healing/sealing times required to produce these slow slip events are arguably consistent with the high temperatures expected at these depths.

-Transient creep events also occur on the central (creeping) section of the San Andreas fault \cite{rolandone2008aseismic,jolivet2015aseismic,khoshmanesh2018multiscale}.
-The intermittency of aseismic sliding in the absence of substantial stress perturbations from external events is challenging to explain in the framework of rate-and-state friction with fixed effective stress.
-Some authors speculate that rupture of pressurized fault zone compartments might cause pore pressure transients that facilitate aseismic slip \cite{khoshmanesh2018episodic}.
-This hypothesis could be quantitatively tested using a generalization of our model to three dimensions with velocity-strengthening friction at all depths.
-We speculate that nonlinear dynamics of the system, compounded by fixed spatial heterogeneity in friction and/or total normal stress, might lead to chaotic sequences of creep transients in response to steady tectonic loading.
-Such behavior is likely suppressed in our current simulations by use of a large state evolution distance and the 2-D idealization.